October 15, 2011

 The Spirit Impelled Jesus.
 We see the work of the Holy Spirit in the life of Jesus Christ.
 Here, the Holy Spirit impels (“

 The Wilderness.
 We have already seen that the wilderness played an important role in the life of John the Baptist.
 He lived and ministered in the wilderness.
-You may also recall that Moses saw the burning bush in the wilderness at Horeb, the mountain of God (Exodus 3:1-9, pages 90-91).
-Jesus also went into the wilderness later in life to pray by Himself (Mark 1:35, page 1559; Matthew 14:13, page 1526).
-He also took His disciples to a wilderness for rest (Mark 6:31-32, page 1569).
+You may also recall that Moses saw the burning bush in the wilderness at Horeb, the mountain of God (Exodus 3:1-9).
+Jesus also went into the wilderness later in life to pray by Himself (Mark 1:35; Matthew 14:13).
+He also took His disciples to a wilderness for rest (Mark 6:31-32).
 Although Jesus faced temptation in the wilderness, it was a place God used in His life for rest, prayer, and seclusion from the crowds pressing upon Himself and His disciples.
 At times, we all may need a little wilderness, to grow closer to God.
 In a greater sense, we may compare the people of Israel travelling through the wilderness for forty years both as punishment for their unbelief, and also as a period of testing before they entered the promised land and began the conquest under God’s leading and power (Deuteronomy 8:1-20, and particularly verses 2-3).

 Forty Days of Temptation by Satan.
 Satan tempted Jesus in a place of isolation from the rest of the world, but notice that Jesus was in the animal world.
-They posed no actual threat to Him (remember Daniel in the lion’s den (Daniel 6:22, page 1399; compare Psalm 91:11-13, page 947).
+They posed no actual threat to Him (remember Daniel in the lion’s den (Daniel 6:22; compare Psalm 91:11-13)).
 Furthermore, the text here gives fairly little attention to the types of temptations Jesus experienced.
-The Gospel of Matthew gives us much more detail of the various temptations (Matthew 4:1-11, pages 1504-1505).
-Mark simply want to show that Jesus experienced temptation for 40 days.
+The Gospel of Matthew gives us much more detail of the various temptations (Matthew 4:1-11).
+Mark simply wants to show that Jesus experienced temptation for 40 days.
 Mark also wants us to understand that wild beasts were present and finally that the angels ministered to Jesus.

 The Angels Ministered to Jesus.
 I meet people who seem totally wrapped up in angels.
 Why not be wrapped up with Jesus?
-We see here that the angels were ministering spirits to Jesus (compare Hebrews 1:14, page 1870).
+We see here that the angels were ministering spirits to Jesus (compare Hebrews 1:14).
 Instead of focusing great attention upon the angels, Mark focuses the primary attention upon the Lord Jesus.
 He suffered temptation, in a wilderness, for forty days, with wild beasts around Him.
-During the millennial reign of Christ, Jesus will tame the wild beasts, but that time has not yet arrived (Isaiah 11:6-9, page 1088).
+During the millennial reign of Christ, Jesus will tame the wild beasts, but that time has not yet arrived (Isaiah 11:6-9).
 For now, the image suggests that angels ministered their protection to Jesus, even from the wild beasts by the power of God.
 We see here a great picture of how God provided for Jesus, even during times of temptation.
 Jesus was led into the wilderness by the Holy Spirit, so that Satan could tempt Jesus there.
 Remember, God tempts no one ever.
-We should also remember that God controls every temptation, and provides a way escape from the temptation (1 Corinthians 10:13, page 1793).
-As we resist Satan, he will flee from us (James 4:7, page 1891).
+We should also remember that God controls every temptation, and provides a way of escape from the temptation (1 Corinthians 10:13).
+As we resist Satan, he will flee from us (James 4:7).

 So we learn more about the Temptation of Jesus.